peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 11. Repeat the above tests with a screen size of <=992 pixles and check that all the menu options collapse into the hamburger icon.
 NOTE: The
 Coin Collector menu item should not form part of the hamburger menu and should remain located at the top left of the screen.

-    * **Test Results: PASS**
+#### Test Notes
 All the navigation links function correctly and link to the correct pages.
 For screen sizes <=992 pixels the navigation links collapse into the hamburger menu and function correclty.
 The nav bar also remains fixed to the top of the page.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

+#### Test Results
+* **PASS**

 ### Test-003 : Footer
 Test footer links function correctly and that the Materialize sticky footer is also functioning.